Is It Considered Fair Use for a Political Campaign to Use Music or Other Copyrighted Works?

 This is arguably the most significant factor, particularly in this context.
 When politicians and political campaigns use music and other unlicensed works in ways that do not qualify as fair use, they are directly interfering with the creator’s revenue stream and the market for the work.
 Each time one of these uses occurs, the copyright owner goes unpaid for uses that they otherwise would be compensated for.

-Ultimately, fair use, in political and every other context, must be determined on a case-by-case basis.
+Ultimately, fair use, in politics and every other context, must be determined on a case-by-case basis.
 Nevertheless, political campaigns and creators both benefit when permission is sought to use a creator’s work.

 The information provided by the Copyright Alliance in this post is intended to educate you about copyright law and policy.
 The Copyright Alliance is not a law firm.
 We do not provide legal advice and this post does not create or constitute an attorney-client relationship.
 Please see more here.